delphicventurescode/AMPES2_myPESTLERepo/README.md

 ## 4. Professional Standards (Corporate Communication)

-As this is a Brand Management course, we will adhere to professional corporate communication standards.
+As this is a Strategic Management course, we will adhere to professional corporate communication standards.
 Please keep the following in mind:

 * **The Paper Trail:** Use email for all formal requests, submissions, and clarifications.
 This ensures a documented history of our correspondence for your records and mine.
 * **Professional Courtesy:** If you are unable to attend a session or meet a deadline due to an emergency, please provide sufficient advance notice.
 A minimum 24 hours of advance notice is generally expected, except in the case of a true emergency situation.